When Your Child Needs Pulmonary Function Tests

 Tell the healthcare provider whether your child:

 - Is taking any medicines, including inhalers

 - Is allergic to latex, tape, or any medicines

 - Has had any recent illnesses, such as a chest cold or bronchitis

 Help your child do the following to prepare:

-- Stop any medications as directed by the health care provider.
+- Stop any medicines as directed by the healthcare provider.